lilmatthew2828/Tweetables/Tweetables/INSTALLATION.md

 ### 2. Allow the Installer to Run ***(Important!)***
 **Note: This step only needs to be done ***once****

-Before double clicking the installer, open *Terminal* and run:
+Before double clicking the installer, open *Terminal* and run this inside the directory the Tweetables folder is in:

 ``` bash
 chmod +x install_mac.command